opendatahub-io/data-science-pipelines-operator/tests/README.md

-# DSP System tests
+# DSP Integration tests

-In this folder you will find the DSP System tests.
+In this folder you will find the DSP Integration tests.
 These tests are intended to be run against a live Kubernetes or OCP cluster.
 They are also utilized in our KinD GitHub workflow (e.g. [kind-workflow])

 The tests are scoped to an individual namespace and require the testing namespace to be created beforehand.